Miic/VPNFilter/README.md

 Note: API Keys are not included in this.
 To recieve an api key, purchase an API key from http://xioax.com/

+This code include various features such as in-built caching and notification to Slack.
-This code is also capable of pushing notifications to a Slack server.
-Simply use a Slack webhook and replace the line in the code.
+Simply use a Slack webhook and replace the line in the code to enable Slack notifications.